mainmatter/playbook/project-procedure/digital-products/README.md

 orders).
 Excluded aspects and edge cases will be addressed in later increments of the project.

-Software projects are highly dynamic and the bigger the scope of a project, the more complex it can get off track, resulting in delays and budget overruns.
+Software projects are highly dynamic.
+The bigger the scope and the complexity of a project, the likelier it is to steer off track, resulting in delays and budget overruns.
 By limiting the scope per increment and introducing escape hatches, complexity and thus risk are minimized while allowing the team to make a decision between implementing essential versions of more user stories versus covering more